evidence-dev/evidence/sites/docs/pages/deployment/netlify/index.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Netlify
-description: Deploy your app to Netlify, which offers free hosting for public apps and password-protected hosting for paid plans.
+description: Deploy Evidence to Netlify
 og:
     image: /img/deployment/deploy-netlify.png
 ---

+[Netlify](https://www.netlify.com) is a cloud platform for building and deploying web apps and frontend sites.
+Netlify can be used to deploy Evidence from a Git repository.

 <Alert status=warning>